That Time Ozzy Osbourne Sorta Urinated on the Alamo

-Over the years, the story has taken on mythic proportions, stating that Osbourne urinated on the walls of the Alamo, the mission that was the site of a famous battle during the state’s War of Independence in 1836, and is considered to be sacred ground and a symbol of Texas pride.
+Over the years, the story has taken on mythic proportions, stating that Osbourne urinated on the walls of the Alamo, the mission that was the site of a famous battle during the state’s War of Independence in 1836.
+It’s considered to be sacred ground and a symbol of Texas pride.

 Subscribe to WPDH on

-Osbourne was arrested for public urination and intoxication.
-He was reportedly released on a $40 bond, which was posted by Jack Orbin, who was promoting Osbourne’s concert at the HemisFair that night.
+Osbourne was arrested for public urination and intoxication, and was reportedly released on a $40 bond.
+It was posted by Jack Orbin, promoter for Osbourne’s concert at the HemisFair that night.
 However, the concert was marred by fans who threw rocks because they were unable to get into the sold-out show.
 Twenty-four people were arrested for their part in the riot.

-The combination of the two events caused Osbourne to be banned from San Antonio by the city council.
-Ten years later, Osbourne was pardoned after he donated $10,000 to the Daughters of the Republic of Texas, who maintain and manage the Alamo — one of the most popular tourist attractions in Texas.
+The combination of these two events prompted a decision by the city council to ban Ozzy Osbourne from performing again in San Antonio.
+Ten years later, Osbourne was pardoned after he donated $10,000 to the Daughters of the Republic of Texas.
+They maintain and manage the Alamo, which remains one of the most popular tourist attractions in Texas.

 Subscribe to WPDH on